fog/fog-proxmox/docs/compute.md

 volumes = server.backups
 ```

-This returns an array of `Fog::Compute::Proxmox::Volume` instances.
+This returns an array of `Fog::Proxmox::Compute::Volume` instances.

 Then you choose one: